 Default emission factors

-Table 3-1 and Table 3-2 provide default emission factors for source categories 1.B.2.a.i, Exploration, production, transport, and 1.B.2.b Natural gas, respectively.
-The emission factors are the result of an assessment of the emission factors for combined extraction, first treatment and loading for onshore and offshore facilities that were available in an earlier version of the Guidebook.
-All these emission factors are from Corinair (1990).
-The heat contents assumed to recalculate the emission factors in terms of mass/volume flow is 38 MJ/m3 for natural gas, and 42 GJ/Mg for oil.
+Table 3-1 - Table 3-6 provide default emission factors for source categories 1.B.2.a.i, Exploration, production, transport, and 1.B.2.b Natural gas, respectively.
+The factors are taken from the IPCC 2019 Refinement Vol 2, Chap.
+4.

-These factors are based on the facilities producing gas or oil only.
-Geometric means over both onshore and offshore emission factors have been taken, which have again been averaged geometrically to get the best estimate.
-Due to the high degree of uncertainty in these factors and the very large variation between the factors, the uncertainty range is very wide.
+The Tier-1 factors are subdivided into conventional and unconventional exploration.
+If it is not known what type of production is being used, the factors for unconventional production should be used.
 For natural gas, an average factor for distribution is added to account for the distribution of natural gas as well.

-Table 3-1 Tier 1 emission factors for source category 1.B.2.a.i Exploration, production, transport
+Table 3-1 Tier 1 emission factors for source category 1.B.2.a.i Exploration, production, transport of domestic oil (unconventional exploration)